 Despite Australia’s low unemployment rate and a dearth of qualified candidates in several industries – particularly in financial services and IT – there is a growing trend of jobseekers misrepresenting themselves.

-A 2017 report found a staggering 85 per cent of employers have caught candidates lying on their CVs – a marked rise from 66 per cent in 2012 – it’s an issue that HR managers need to monitor.
+A 2017 report found a staggering 85% of employers have caught candidates lying on their CVs – a marked rise from 66% in 2012 – it’s an issue that HR managers need to monitor.

 Here are the most common tactics used by deceptive jobseekers to dupe potential employers.

 According to Nicole Gorton, Director at Robert Half Australia, the most common lies usually relate back to how a candidate describes their accomplishments.
 This could be something as small as exaggerating their role in a project, as Gorton has come across time and time again in her role.

 “They may say something along the lines of ‘I’ – as opposed to ‘we, as a team’ – implemented, or were responsible for an achievement,” Gorton says.
 “They’ll claim it as theirs, but actually they weren’t solely responsible for changing or improving or running a certain task.

 When it explodes into full-blown deception, however – such as lying about where they worked, who they worked with, and taking responsibility for successes they weren’t even part of – things can get out of hand.

 Take for example the M.I.T.
 Dean of Admissions who claimed to have earned both Bachelor’s and Master’s degrees, despite having neither.
 Her deception lasted an incredible 28 years but could’ve been uncovered through proper due diligence and thorough background checking.

 Closer to home, the Australian Taxation Office now has guidelines in place to not only sack any employees found to have lied on their